 Tiered care with clear responsibilities

-For Müller-Schwefe, a tiered care landscape made up of freelance, outpatient doctors is the only model that is suitable for ensuring comprehensive pain care.
-In this model, the first point of contact would be the family doctor, who should have proof of pain medicine expertise.
-Specialists with an additional qualification in pain therapy as well as a specialist in pain medicine required by DSL, DGS and the BVSD form the next levels for Müller-Schwefe.
+For Müller-Schwefe, a tiered healthcare system comprised of independent, outpatient physicians is the only model suitable for ensuring comprehensive pain management.
+In this model, the first point of contact would be the general practitioner, who should hold a specialist qualification in pain medicine.
+Specialists with additional qualifications in pain therapy, as well as a specialist in pain medicine as required by the German Pain Society (DSL), the German Pain Society (DGS), and the German Association of Pain Surgeons (BVSD), constitute the next levels of care for Müller-Schwefe.

-Pain medicine must be included in requirements planning
+Pain medicine must be included in needs planning

-Such graduated care can only be implemented if the need for pain doctors is systematically identified and met.
-“Pain medicine must become part of the requirements planning of the statutory health insurance associations,” says Müller-Schwefe.
-Requirements planning and ensuring supply are based on specialist doctor titles.
-Since there is currently no specialist in pain medicine, there is not a single association of statutory health insurance physicians nationwide that has pain medicine requirements planning and therefore no guarantee of care.
-All forum participants agreed that the need for pain physicians is currently not nearly met.
-It is also not guaranteed that medical practices with a focus on pain medicine will retain this focus when the previous practice owner retires.
-The reason: Doctors' positions may only be filled within the specialist disciplines.
+Such a tiered system of care can only be implemented if the need for pain specialists is systematically determined and met.
+"Pain medicine must become part of the needs assessment of the statutory health insurance associations," said Müller-Schwefe.
+Needs assessment and the provision of care are based on specialist qualifications.
+Since no specialist in pain medicine currently exists, there is no pain medicine needs assessment in any single statutory health insurance association nationwide, and therefore no provision of care.
+All participants in the forum agreed that the current need for pain specialists is far from being met.
+It is also not guaranteed that medical practices specializing in pain medicine will retain this focus when the current practice owner retires.
+The reason: Physician positions may only be filled within the same specialist discipline.

 Source: